 Untold stories recounting the glories of ancient Greece contain the name Pausanias, who lived in the second century AD.
 However, few people appreciate the man behind these ancient chronicles, focusing instead on the subjects he portrayed in his works.

-The historian was born approximately 110 AD into a Greek family who most likely lived in Lydia; he was certainly familiar with the western coast of Asia Minor, but his travels extended far beyond the limits of Ionia.
+The historian was born in approximately 110 AD into a Greek family who most likely lived in Lydia; he was certainly familiar with the western coast of Asia Minor, but his travels extended far beyond the limits of Ionia.

-Before visiting Greece itself, he had been to Antioch, Joppa, and Jerusalem — even to the banks of the River Jordan.
+Before visiting Greece itself, he had been to Antioch, Joppa, Jerusalem, and even to the banks of the River Jordan.